Farm News What’s in the Storage Share

 For details about picking up your customizable order, see further below.

 Carrots — 20 lbs — Sweet and juicy, definitely the best carrots of the year.
 They’ll be in two separate, ten-pound bags.
-The bags are perforated with holes and work great for long-term storage.
+The bags are perforated with holes and work great for long-term storage– and even say our farm name on them!
 Easy Storage Tip : Fridge.
 We can store some of them for you, see “nuts and bolts” for details.

 Potatoes — 10 lbs — Our friends at Driftless Organics near Viroqua, WI do a great job growing potatoes, so we buy them in from them.
 This year you can again choose from their Yellows and Reds, in their paper bags which work well for storage.
 Easy Storage Tip: Dark, cooler than room temp, but not in fridge.

 Mixed Roots — 10 lbs — You get to mix and match a bag of beets, golden beets, parsnips, celeriac, watermelon radishes, purple daikons, and maybe another surprise or two.
 We’ll have those same perforated bags you can put the roots in for long-term storage.
 Easy Storage Tip: Fridge.
 We can store some of these for you too –see “nuts and bolts” for details.